nixworks/public/news/2014/03/2/2014-russian-anti-war-protests-in-russia-police-detained-several-hundred-anti-war-protesters-in-moscow.md

 ### Related:

-1. [2014 Crimean crisis and 2014 Russian anti-war protests.
-The March of Peace took place in Russia a day before the Crimean referendum.
+1. [2014 Crimean crisis and 2014 Russian anti-war protests: The March of Peace took place in Russia a day before the Crimean referendum.
 30,000 people participated in anti-war protests in Moscow. ](/news/2014/03/15/2014-crimean-crisis-and-2014-russian-anti-war-protests-the-march-of-peace-took-place-in-russia-a-day-before-the-crimean-referendum-30-000.md) _Context: March of Peace_